Jbleezy/BO1-Reimagined/README.md

 * Fixed a bug where tactical grenades wouldn't work if they were thrown before a previously thrown tactical grenade had activated
 * Now always stay upright

-##### Gersch Device
+##### Gersh Device
 * Now uses model from Black Ops 3
 * Zombies get attracted immediately
-* Fixed a bug where zombies would attempt to get sucked into a Gersch Device shortly after it had already disappeared
+* Fixed a bug where zombies would attempt to get sucked into a Gersh Device shortly after it had already disappeared
-* Fixed a bug where zombies would not always switch back to their normal run animation after a Gersch Device ends
+* Fixed a bug where zombies would not always switch back to their normal run animation after a Gersh Device ends
 * Changed upwards projectile speed

 ##### Matryoshka Dolls